We field questions over the phone and via email all day long. This page contains an amalgam of some of the questions we get.

 Do some cables need to be a specific, or minimum length?

 Some people argue that power and/or digital cables need to be a specific length, or a minimum length.
 We've read the forums in which these arguments are put forth.
-And we're unpersuaded.
+We're unpersuaded.

 The perfect length for any cable is long enough to comfortably span between components, but not so long that you buy more cable than you need.